Energy and marine resources

 Development policy and humanitarian efforts

-Worldwide, one billion people are living in extreme poverty, and 70 million people have been forced to flee their homes.
-We have a global responsibility to help people in need and contribute to long-term development and a more equitable world.
+Worldwide, 800 million people are living in extreme poverty, and 70 million people have been forced to flee their homes.
+We have a global responsibility to help people in need and contribute to long-term development and a more just world.

 Peace, stability and security

 Modern Norway is characterised by a high level of welfare, gender equality and economic stability.

 Climate change and the environment